 revise (verb) – revision (noun)

 We don’t like revising our return policy, but unfortunately, it is necessary.

 Some students leave their revision until it is too late.

 supervise (verb) – supervision (noun)

-Some supervision is needed if you want the workers to finish the prototype in time for the launch.
+Some supervision is needed if you want the cleaners to finish the work before the conference

 We also use -tion to make nouns from certain verbs:

 Would you mind repeating the directions?

 There are people who believe that the secret to language learning lies in repetition.

 relax (verb) – relaxation (noun)